lliicassie/AIST-_Dance_Annotation/README.md

 [A video preprocessing demo will be uploaded soon although it will not get very precise result due to the limitation mentioned above.]

+Please feel free to use it for any academic research ^ ^